 BrooklineCAN members are eligible for a sizable discount on a tub cut offered by Center Communities of Brookline.
 The usual price of $700 has been reduced to $500 for our members.
 The tub-cut opening creates a pass-through 24 inches wide and about 8 inches deep; it is available in white or beige.
 Installers will also assess the need for grab bars, which they can then insert for $60 each.
 Once requested, the tub cut can be installed within a month or less.
 Read more here.
 To request more information or to place an order, or call her at 617-363-8035.

 Brookline Senior Center’s equipment loan fund (ELF) has a small supply of gently used walkers, canes, crutches, commodes, shoe horns, shower benches, and lightweight wheelchairs.
-If you want to borrow one of these items (or have something to donate), please or call her at 617-730-2753.
+If you want to borrow one of these items (or have something to donate), please call the HELP line at 617-730-2752.
 Because of space limitations, we can't accept all items.
 So please call ahead before dropping anything off.